HyperSkys/SimpleBlocker/README.md

 ### Download Instructions

-You can download SimpleBlocker and use it on your projects by heading to the releases tab and downloading the latest release available, if you download a beta releasing you agree that any bugs that occur are expected.
+You can download SimpleBlocker and use it on your server by heading to the releases tab and downloading the latest release available, if you download a beta release you may encounter bugs and issues that are not present in the stable release.

 ### Requirements

 - Java 21 or higher
-- Spigot/Paper 1.21 or higher
+- Paper Server running Minecraft 1.21 or higher
-- A server that can run the above requirements

 ### Installation

 1. Download the latest release from the releases tab.
 2. Place the downloaded jar file in your plugins folder.
 3. Restart your server.
-4. Enjoy!
-5. (Optional) Configure the plugin to your liking.
+4. Configure the plugin to your liking.
+5. Enjoy!

+### Warning

+This plugin is only compatible with Paper servers running Minecraft 1.21 or higher, using this plugin on any other server software or version may cause issues and is not recommended.
+Most of the time, the plugin will not even load on other server software or versions.

 ## License
-This project is licensed under [Eclipse Public License](https://github.com/HyperSkys/SimpleBlocker/blob/master/LICENSE)
+This project is licensed under the [Eclipse Public License](https://github.com/HyperSkys/SimpleBlocker/blob/master/LICENSE)